1. Zemblanity (1)

 "No, sweetheart, I know you do.
 And it's alright.
 It's totally okay if it'll keep your spirit animal calm during this dark time.
 So, by all means, eye-fuck away."

-My nose crinkles in disagreement as a shudder peels down my spine at his latter comment.
+My nose crinkles in disagreement as a shudder peels down my spine at his former comment.
 "My spirit animal?
 That's what you think I have?"

 "Thanks, Uno."
 I cave after a minute with a full dose of candor of my own.
 "For coming with me, for keeping me company.
 I mean it, I really appreciate it."
-I stretch as much as his 2018 GMC Acadia would allow.
-I'm a big girl so I'd kinda get uncomfortable often.
-Donovans' large hand opens, reaching across.
-With an amused hum I grab it and intertwine our fingers as our arms naturally begin a petty battle for the space of the armrest.
+I stretch and groan like a madman, just as Donovans' large hand opens and reaches across, with an amused hum I grab it and intertwine our fingers as our arms naturally begin a petty battle for who's forearm would be dominant.

 I push down my tears and hang on to his words, crinkling the strands of neatly wrapped tendrils as my eyes slide over the typical words sewn into the ribbon.